 But wait, battery technology has come a very long way, so much so that we can have a lot of energy stored in a battery that is small and light enough to carry around.
 That covers the portability side of things – and that solar panel we just talked about is infinitely more helpful.
 It allows us to tap into a resource when away from civilization.

-In order to be a power station, it should be able to use a remarkable battery to provide for our electrical needs.
-So, how about an all-in-one unit with a battery and DC power outputs to charge things via USB and your classic cigarette lighter socket?
+To be considered a power station, it should be able to use a remarkable battery to provide for our electrical needs.
+So, how about an all-in-one unit with a battery and DC power outputs to charge things via USB and your classic cigarette lighter car socket?
 Add to this station an inverter to get AC power for all your corded 120v needs.
 You now have a power station!

 What Can You Run (or Charge) with the Bluetti EB3A?